ChrysostomosC/StaffManager/README.md

 # Employee Management System

-A simple application for managing company employees, allowing admins to add employee information, including their name, picture, and details.
+An application for managing company employees, allowing admins to add employee information, including their name, picture, and details.
 The project uses **MongoDB** for storing employee data and is built with **.NET 8.0**.

 ## Features